c3d/recorder/README.md

 state of the recorder by adding a signal handler for `SIGINFO`.
 You can then dump the recorder at any time by pressing a key (typically Control-T) in the terminal.

+## Adding new recorders in your code

+If you want to add recorders to your code, the recommended method is to list them in `recorders.tbl`.
+This makes it easy to locate all your recorders in one place.

+You can also define a recorder named `MyRecorder` with 256 entries that can be called from C using:

+    RECORDER_DEFINE(MyRecorder, 256)

+However, note that since the actual implementation of recorders is written in C++, the definition of recorders with `RECORDER_DEFINE` must be compiled in C++, not in C.

+In C++, you would use:

+    Recorder<256> MyRecorder;